glpi-project/docdev/source/plugins.rst

 Requirements
 ------------

-* plugin will be installed by creating a directory in the ``plugins`` directory of the GLPi instance,
+* plugin will be installed by creating a directory in the ``plugins`` directory of the GLPI instance,
 * plugin directory name should never change,
 * each plugin **must** at least provides :ref:`setup.php <plugins_setupphp>` and :ref:`hook.php <plugins_hookphp>` files,
-* if your plugin requires a newer PHP version than GLPi one, or extensions that are not mandatory in core; it is up to you to check that in the install process.
+* if your plugin requires a newer PHP version than GLPI one, or extensions that are not mandatory in core; it is up to you to check that in the install process.

 .. _plugins_setupphp:

 setup.php
 ^^^^^^^^^

-The plugin's `setup.php` file will be automatically loaded from GLPi's core in order to get its version, to check pre-requisites, etc.
+The plugin's `setup.php` file will be automatically loaded from GLPI's core in order to get its version, to check pre-requisites, etc.

 This is a good practice, thus not mandatory, to define a constant name `{PLUGINNAME}_VERSION` in this file.